Labour's 'baby bonus' payments a trigger for strike action

 The notice of strike action comes as nurses also prepare to strike next month and teachers and principals are voting on whether to take industrial action in August.

-Peters said he was hopeful strike action would not go ahead after mediation and negotiations with those groups.
+Peters said yesterday that he was hopeful strike action would not go ahead after mediation and negotiations with those groups.

 "We are not unsympathetic to the demands being made of us, we just want those people making those demands to understand we can't fix everything up in the space of six months."